alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 This section focuses on internal site search behaviour: searches performed within your own site or service.

 GA4 does not show the search terms users typed into external search engines such as Google.
-External search queries are not passed to GA4.
-To analyse search engine queries, you will need access to Google Search Console or an equivalent search analytics tool.
+These queries are not shared with GA4.
+To analyse search engine queries, you will need access to Google Search Console or a similar tool.

-If your site includes an internal search function, GA4 can automatically record search activity.
+If your site includes an internal search function, GA4 can record search activity when it detects recognised search query parameters in the page URL (for example, parameters such as "q", "s", or "search").
+These parameters can also be configured in the property settings.

 When a user performs a search, GA4 records a "view_search_results" event.
-The search term is captured from recognised URL query parameters (for example, parameters such as q, s, or search).
-These parameters can also be configured in the property settings.
+In reports, this typically appears as activity on the search results page.

-The "Page path and screen class" dimension will show the search results page itself.
-To identify where users initiated their search, use the "Page referrer" dimension.
-This shows the previous page viewed before the search results page loaded.
+The "Page path and screen class" dimension shows the search results page itself.
+To understand where the search was initiated, use the "Page referrer" dimension.
+This shows the page the user was viewing immediately before the search results page loaded.

-If no search data appears to be available, even for a broad date range:
+If no search data appears to be available, even when using a broad date range, check that search tracking is enabled:

 1. Go to Admin.
 2. Select Data collection and modification.
 3. Select Data streams.
 4. Select your website stream.
-5. Check that automatic search tracking is enabled.
+5. Check that site search tracking is enabled.

 If search tracking is not enabled, contact the property administrator.